alexpanter/programming-course/README.md

 Programming through the times and development since 1940's.<br>
 The role of programming and programs in Today's society.<br>
 Course structure and rationale.

+## Introduction to programming ##

+What does it mean to program?<br>
+What is a program? (an algorithm / set of instructions / expression through syntax)<br>
+How do we program? (programming language)
+Exemplify a program in several different languages and look for differences/similarities.

 ## Introduction to the terminal ##